 Patient Services is our new secure online system designed to make managing your prescription requests easier and more efficient.

-IMPORTANT INFORMATION - PLEASE READ
+ACCOUNT REQUIREMENTS - PLEASE READ

 If you are currently using your local pharmacy to order your prescriptions then you do not need to sign up to Patient Services.